DawidWK/Sudoku-Python/README.md

 # Sudoku-Python
  Made from scratch with pygame.

  TODO:
--allow valid moves only
+ - allow valid moves only
--generate random board
+ - add reset board button
--reset board
+ - generate random board
--AI(!?)
+ - A.I. (????)